 Was it a baguette pan?
 But then after some research, I found out it was a chicken feeder.
 What sort of farm girl am I that I didn't know this?

 I thought I'd take some inspiration from my friend Katrin of KreativK who has painted tins with great results.
 I quickly grabbed some American Decor chalky finish paint in Everlasting and painted that chicken feeder.
+If you'd like to purchase this paint, I have added an Amazon link at the end of this post.

 You may remember that a few weeks back I had made a Natural Thanksgiving Centerpiece.
 The leaves are all dried out now.
 I snapped off some of the leaves and added them to the bottom of the feeder.
 Don't worry there were plenty of leaves for all the decor.